corkscrewey/soviet-tetris/README.md

    localhost:2323.
 The `-window` option will start the emulator in a separate window.

+   On windows, you may need to include the full path to the mame executable, or add it to your PATH environment variable.

-3. At the prompt (which looks like a "."), type:
+3. Once MAME connects, you will see a welcome message, and a prompt, which looks like a dot ".".
+Now type:

          RUN DL1:TETRIS

    And press Enter.

-   The terminal has a non-standard keymap, so to type the colon, ":" you need to press `[']` key (on US keyboard, it's to the left of Enter or Return key).
+   The terminal has a non-standard keymap, so to type the colon character ":", you need to press `[']` key (on US keyboard, it's to the left of Enter or Return key).

 There are some other games on the DL1: disk, to view them all, type: